 New LM Campus to Open

 SAINT JAMES SCHOOL WILL OFFER FAITH-BASED EARLY CHILDHOOD EDUCATION OPTIONSAfter three years of conversations, planning and visiting other urban school locations in Philadelphia and Harrisburg, Saint James School — A Lancaster Mennonite School Early Learning Center — will open its doors to its first pupils in August, 2017.
 The school plans to enroll PreK-4 students in the full-day program (8:15 a.m.-2:15 p.m.) for the 2017-18 school year.
-Tuition will be $$6,963, which is lower than most day care that does not offer the educational benefits of a structured PreK-4 program.
+Tuition will be $6,963, which is lower than most day care providers that do not offer the educational benefits of a structured PreK-4 program.

 The innovative partnership brings together two of the oldest faith traditions in the county.
 The venture grew out of LM’s desire to establish an urban Lancaster site and Saint James Episcopal Church’s decision to return to its historic roots in education.